b08x/Notebook/Syncopated/Notes/Notes.md

-SyncopatedNotes is a youtube channel featuring demonstrations of various open source projects

 ## "methods of information distribution"

+syncopatedNotes is a youtube channel featuring demonstrations of various open source projects